 The hospice team

 Hospice is provided by a team.
-The team usually has a healthcare provider, nurse, and social worker trained in hospice care.
+The team often has a healthcare provider, nurse, and social worker trained in hospice care.
 It may also have a home health aide, spiritual counselor, volunteers, and others.
 The people receiving treatment are the center of the team.
 They can voice their wishes and goals.
 If hospice is done at home, family members give day-to-day care.
 A hospice aide can make several visits each week to help with bathing and bathroom needs.
 The number of visits made by the hospice aide is decided by the hospice team and depends on the needs of each client.
 A nurse, social worker, and other professionals will also visit.
 A hospice nurse or healthcare provider is on call 24 hours a day to answer questions and handle problems.
-Ask your healthcare provider if he or she participates in a hospice program if you wish to stay under his or her care while enrolled in a hospice program.
-If he or she does not participate, your hospice care can be managed by the hospice program's medical director.
+Ask your healthcare provider if they participate in a hospice program if you wish to stay under their care while enrolled in a hospice program.
+If they don't participate, your hospice care can be managed by the hospice program's medical director.
 If you choose, the hospice team can keep your primary healthcare provider informed of your health.

 Preparing for care at home

 Hospice is often done in the home.
-Family members are the main caregivers, with support from the hospice team.
+Family members are the main caregivers.
+They get support from the hospice team.
 The team may help you arrange care.
 They can provide medical equipment as needed.
 This may include a hospital bed, commode, oxygen, or other supplies.
 The hospice team can also help the family get breaks from caregiving.
 This is called respite care.
-For a short period of time, the person receiving hospice care can be put into a facility.
+For a short time, the person receiving hospice care can be put into a facility.
 This lets caregivers take care of other needs.
-If hospice is already being done in a facility, all of these things are taken care of on-site.
+If hospice is already being done in a facility, all of these things are taken care of on site.